-- I In the Model Builder window, under Component 1 (comp1) ∎ select Geometrical Optics (gop) ♪. - 2 In the Maximum number of secondary rays text field, type 0.
-In this tutorial stray light is not being traced, so reflected rays will not be produced at the lens surfaces. - 3 Select the Use geometry normals for ray-boundary interactions check box.
-This ensures that geometry normals are used to apply the boundary conditions on all refracting surfaces.
-This is appropriate for the highest accuracy ray traces in single-physics simulations, where the geometry is not deformed. - 4 Locate the Material Properties of Exterior and Unmeshed Domains section.
+- 3 Select the Use geometry normals for ray-boundary interactions check box.
+This ensures that geometry normals are used to apply the boundary conditions on all refracting surfaces, rather than mesh normals.
+This, together with the use of cubic or higher geometry shape functions in the settings for the Component 1 (comp1) in node, gives the most accurate ray trace.
+If the geometry is deformed (due to thermal expansion, for example), then the mesh normal must be used, and then selecting this check box has no effect. - 4 Locate the Material Properties of Exterior and Unmeshed Domains section.
 From the Optical dispersion model list, choose Air, Edlen (1953).
-It is assumed that the double Gauss lens is surrounded by air at room temperature. - 5 Locate the Additional Variables section.
+This setting controls the refractive index for rays that propagate in the empty space between the lenses or outside the geometry.
+The default temperature is 293.15 K and the default pressure is 1 atm, so the Gauss lens is assumed to be surrounded by air at room temperature. - 5 Locate the Additional Variables section.
 Select the Compute optical path length check box.
 The optical path length will be used to create an Optical Aberration plot after the study is run.